swanson/capuchin/README.md

-Run `capuchin schedule _emails\2013-09-01-selling-software-products.md` to schedule this campaign in MailChimp to be sent on 2013-09-01 at 8:30am to all members of "Joe's List" with a Subject of "Selling Software Products".
+Run `capuchin schedule _emails\2013-09-01-selling-software-products.md` to schedule this campaign in MailChimp to be sent on 2013-09-01 at 8:30am to all members of the list with a Subject of "Selling Software Products".

 # Colophon
 A capuchin monkey are New World monkeys of the subfamily Cebinae.
 They are